 Appropriate to its historic role at the university, the home of the Honors College is the Honor House, one of the original buildings on the Southern Miss campus.
-Built in 1912, the Honor House was given its current name when it was a dormitory for women who were put “on their honor” to respect curfew and other campus policies.
+Built in 1912, the Honor House was given its current name when it was a dormitory for women who were “on their honor” to respect curfew and other campus policies.

 Today, the Honors College is composed of more than 500 curious, imaginative, and aspiring scholars who strive for excellence, thrive on academic challenge, and serve and lead both on campus and in the community.

-We create a supportive and challenging intellectual community, promote attentive mentoring, and expose our students to cutting-edge scholars and artists.
-Above all, we encourage our students to seize opportunities and boldly determine their own paths—both at the university and beyond.
+We create a supportive and challenging intellectual community, promote attentive mentoring, and expose students to cutting-edge scholars and artists.
+Above all, we encourage students to seize opportunities and boldly determine their own paths—both at the university and beyond.